-The 2021 Ford Bronco is the direct descendent of the original Bronco, which went out of production in 1996.
-The 2021 Ford Bronco Sport is a smaller sibling that is essentially a successor to the 1980s-era Bronco II.
+The Bronco is the direct descendent of the original Bronco, which went out of production in 1996.
+The Bronco Sport is a smaller sibling that is essentially a successor to the 1980s-era Bronco II.
+Here’s how they compare.

-The Bronco is available in two-door and four-door configurations, both with a removable roof and doors.
-The Bronco Sport is only available in a more conventional SUV body style, and you can’t take its roof or doors off.
-Despite having four doors, the Bronco Sport is only about 1 inch shorter than the two-door Bronco, with a longer wheelbase.
-The four-door Bronco is both longer overall and has a longer wheelbase than both the Bronco Sport and the Bronco two-door.
+The truck-derived, body-on-frame Bronco is available in two- and four-door configurations, and both give users the ability to remove the roof and the doors, though the windshield doesn’t fold down.
+The Bronco Sport is a four-door, car-based crossover whose doors and roof aren’t designed to come off.
+Despite having four doors, the Bronco Sport is only about 1 inch shorter than the two-door Bronco, and it rides on a longer wheelbase.
+The four-door Bronco is longer overall than its two-door sibling and the Bronco Sport, and it has a longer wheelbase.

-Ford hasn’t released full interior dimensions yet, but the Bronco four-door’s longer wheelbase should translate into more comfortable second-row seating.
-Ford has said that two 27.5-inch mountain bikes can be stored in the back of the Bronco Sport, but hasn’t made any such claim for the standard Bronco.
+Ford hasn’t released full interior dimensions yet, but the Bronco four-door’s longer wheelbase should translate to more comfortable second-row seating.
+And, while Ford has said that two 27.5-inch mountain bikes can be stored in the back of the Bronco Sport, it hasn’t made any such claim for the standard Bronco.

 The Bronco and Bronco Sport both get Ford’s Terrain Management System, which includes driving modes for different surfaces.
 Ford calls them “G.O.A.T. modes,” short for “goes over any terrain,” and executive Donald Frey’s nickname for the original Bronco.
 Both models get Normal, Eco, Sport, Slippery and Sand, Mud/Ruts, and Rock Crawl modes, while the Bronco also gets a Baja mode.